 Since 1993 he has written extensively on global business and politics for the Financial Times, Reuters, Vanity Fair, the Economist and its sister publication the Economist Intelligence Unit, International Affairs, Foreign Affairs, the American Interest, the BBC, Africa Confidential, African Energy, and a wide range of others.

-He was born in Malawi in 1966 and has lived at various times in India, Brazil, England, Lesotho, Spain, Angola, South Africa, Germany and the Netherlands.
-He currently lives with his partner and their two children in Zürich, Switzerland.
+He was born in Malawi in 1966 and has lived at various times in India, Brazil, England, Lesotho, Spain, Angola, South Africa, the Netherlands and Switzerland.
+He currently lives with his partner and their two children in Berlin, Germany.